rhighs/cgas/README.md

 # Getting started

-When running the server for the first time, make sure to a sessions/ folder in the project root directory, this is where telethon will place all the session file for each account you are going to log in.
+When running the server for the first time, make sure to create a sessions/ folder in the project root directory, this is where telethon will place all the session files for each account you are going to log in.

 ## Receive a code
-By calling `http://ip:port/sendCode?phoneNumber=<international_formatted_number>` via GET method you will receive as json response as follows:
+By calling `http://ip:port/sendCode?phoneNumber=<international_formatted_number>` via GET method you will receive a json response as follows:
 ```json
 {
     "isSuccess": True,